buggedcom/phpvideotoolkit-v2/README.md

 ```

 It's very important to note, as in the last example, that there is a massive difference between accessing ```$timecode->seconds``` and ```$timecode->total_seconds```. `seconds` is the number of seconds in the remaining minute of the timecode. `total_seconds` is the total number of seconds of the timecode.
-The same logic applies to minutes, hours, milliseconds and theire total_ prefixed counterparts.
+The same logic applies to minutes, hours, milliseconds and their total_ prefixed counterparts.

 ###Extract a Single Frame of a Video